sadstag/Galree/front/admin/README.md

 build is done for the preview specifically, as it inject site config by evaluating ETA template tags as the server build scripts would do.

+## decisions

+- access tokens stored in memory, no persistent storage involved.
+Less vulnerable, but if the user reloads the page, it must sign in again.

 ## questions to explore

 - resize of images : can be done by client ?